 - tolterodine (Detrol)

-Although both men and women with MS tend to have higher rates of sexual dysfunction than the general population, erectile dysfunction in men is the most common of these types of problems.
-Medications sometimes prescribed to help treat erectile dysfunction include:
+Although both men and women with MS tend to have higher rates of sexual dysfunction than the general population, erectile dysfunction in men is relatively common.
+Oral medications that may be prescribed to help treat erectile dysfunction include: